 USDA Lifts PACA Reparation Sanctions on New York Produce Business

-WASHINGTON, DC – The U.S. Department of Agriculture (USDA) announced that Joseph Aiello & Sons Inc. satisfied a reparation order issued under the Perishable Agricultural Commodities Act (PACA).
+WASHINGTON, DC - The U.S. Department of Agriculture (USDA) announced that Utopia Produce Inc. satisfied a reparation order issued under the Perishable Agricultural Commodities Act (PACA).

-According to a USDA press release, the Albany, NY, company has met its obligations and is now free to operate in the produce industry.
-Joseph J. Aiello Jr. was listed as the officer, director, and major stockholder of the business and may now be employed by or affiliated with any PACA licensee.
+According to a press release, the Glendale, NY, company has met its obligations and is now free to operate in the produce industry.
+Li Zhi Wang was listed as the officer, director, and major stockholder of the business and may now be employed by or affiliated with any PACA licensee.

-USDA is required to suspend the license of a business that fails to pay PACA reparations awarded against it as well as impose restrictions against those principals determined to be responsibly connected to the business when the order is issued.
-Those individuals, including sole proprietors, partners, members, managers, officers, directors or major stockholders may not be employed by or affiliated with any PACA licensee without USDA-approval.
+PACA provides an administrative forum to handle disputes involving produce transactions; this may result in a reparation order being issued that requires damages to be paid by those not meeting their contractual obligations in buying and selling fresh and frozen fruits and vegetables.
+USDA is required to impose sanctions on a business that fails to pay PACA reparations awarded against it as well as impose restrictions against those principals determined to be responsibly connected to the business when the order is issued.
+Those individuals, including sole proprietors, partners, members, managers, officers, directors, or major stockholders may not be employed by or affiliated with any PACA licensee without USDA approval.

-In the past three years, USDA resolved approximately 3,500 PACA claims involving more than $58 million.
-Its experts also assisted more than 8,000 callers with issues valued at approximately $140 million.
+In the past three years, USDA resolved approximately 3,350 PACA claims involving more than $63 million.
+Our PACA staff also assisted more than 8,000 callers with issues valued at approximately $156 million.
 These are just two examples of how USDA continues to support the fruit and vegetable industry.